Transfer Amari Carter feels she'll be a perfect fit for Arizona women's basketball team

-It took some time for Amari Carter — UA’s latest graduate transfer — to decide to play college basketball for the upcoming 2019-20 season.
+It took some time for Amari Carter to decide she would play college basketball in the 2019-20 season.

-She had one year of eligibility remaining after tearing her ACL, which forced her to miss her freshman season at Penn State.
+UA’s latest graduate transfer had one year of eligibility remaining because she tore her ACL as a freshman at Penn State and missed the entire season.
+Playing an extra year wasn’t an easy decision.

-Her coach with the Nittany Lions, Coquese Washington, had been let go in March after 12 seasons and a 55.3 winning percentage.
-But Penn State was just 16-16 and 12-19 the last two years.
+Coquese Washington, Carter’s coach with the Nittany Lions, was let go in March with a 55.3 winning percentage after 12 seasons.
+But Penn State was just a combined 28-35 the last two seasons.

-Carter knew that if she decided to play next season everything would be new, from the system to the coaches and their tendencies.
+Carter knew that if she decided to transfer and play in 2019-20, everything would be new, from the system to the coaches and their tendencies.

 She finally put her name in the transfer portal and was looking for a change of scenery and a faster pace of play.
-She narrowed her options down to three schools — Georgia, Virginia Tech and Arizona.
+Carter narrowed her options down to three schools: Georgia, Virginia Tech and Arizona.

-“All three were in different conferences, had different styles and amazing coaches (Joni Taylor at Georgia, Kenny Brooks at Virginia Tech, and UA’s Adia Barnes),” said Carter, a 5 foot-8-inch inch guard.
+“All three were in different conferences, had different styles and amazing coaches (Joni Taylor at Georgia, Kenny Brooks at Virginia Tech, and UA’s Adia Barnes),” said Carter, a 5-foot-8-inch guard.
 “I ended up going with my gut.
 I think Arizona will be a great experience for me.

 “Coach Adia was honest from the jump on where she thought I’d fit and what she done in a short time that she’s been there — that’s the proof — and building off that.
 I believe in her and that’s what drew me in.
 When I first talked to Coach Adia I could hear her enthusiasm for the team and when I finally met her in Tucson you could see the enthusiasm about where you could go.”

-It didn’t hurt that the Wildcats played in the nationally-televised WNIT Championship game against a former Big 10 opponent.
+It didn’t hurt that the Wildcats played in the nationally-televised WNIT championship game against Northwestern, Carter’s former Big Ten opponent.

-Last season Carter averaged 9.6 points, 3.0 rebounds and 2.4 assists per game.
-In her redshirt sophomore season she earned the coaches All-Big-Ten second team honors when she led the Big Ten in steals (2.63 per game).
-She averaged 14.4 points and 3.5 assists per game.
+Last season Carter averaged 9.6 points, three rebounds and 2.4 assists per game.
+In her redshirt sophomore season she earned All-Big-Ten second-team honors when she led the conference in steals (2.63 per game) and averaged 14.4 points and 3.5 assists.

 When Barnes looks for additions to her program, she looks for players who will add a different dimension to her team.
 Carter is no different.